Kinzig, Johannes (2018) - Master's Thesis

 Depending on the chosen authentication algorithm, availability of libraries will be checked and evaluated whether they can be used in this context.
 Another task is to define a commu- nication protocol which transfers the payload between the peers and supports the chosen au- thentication mechanism.
 Because the system relies on a cryptographic authentication scheme, a cryptographic key must be stored somewhere on both peers.
 Extracting a key from memory is not a hard task for an attacker, therefore an advanced method of secure key storage will also be considered for the implementation.
 At the end, a prototype will be build which consists of two peers performing authenticated communication wirelessly.

-(Whole thesis can be delivered upon request)
+(Whole thesis can be provided upon request, company confidential information forbids internet publication)

 Kinzig, Johannes (2017)